 “Having Forms on our Landing Pages saves so much time.
 They are synced with Salesforce, so when someone fills out their information, our salespeople can see what they are interested in, which really improves the conversations they have.
 As well as that, I can see at a glance how our marketing has directly influenced sales.”

-Mark uses the Social Inbox to schedule all LDC’s social media posts and also gets alerts whenever the company is mentioned on Facebook or Twitter.
+Mark uses the social tool in Marketing Hub to schedule all of LDC’s social media posts and also gets alerts whenever the company is mentioned on Facebook or Twitter.
 He can then follow up with extra information or an offer.
-The Marketing Analytics Platform ties all of his work together – with it, he can see how well each of his campaigns is working and adjust his strategy accordingly.
+The Marketing Analytics ties all of his work together – with it, he can see how well each of his campaigns is working and adjust his strategy accordingly.

-Over the past year, LDC has seen just how much of a difference that clever inbound marketing can make.
-It has increased organic traffic to its site and today, 57% of leads come from organic search, while its Forms submissions have increased by 4X, from 1,000 to 4,224.
+Over the past year, LDC has seen just how much of a difference that smart inbound marketing can make.
+It has increased organic traffic to its site, and today, 57% of leads come from organic search, while its Forms submissions have grown by 4X, from 1,000 to 4,224.
 As well as this, its sales cycle is considerably shorter, and 30% of its new revenue is directly attributable to its implementation of the HubSpot Marketing Platform.

 LDC is now using its unique content in a more considered way – in the past, Mark says, it used to give too much of its valuable data away upfront.
 Today, it gates more content behind Forms and also makes sure that there isn’t too much information in each download, so leads still are motivated to buy.

-It is an approach that is certainly working.
-Its content is generating huge interest; one particular report, an analysis of the retail locations of a phone company, which had recently entered administration, achieved a 70% conversion rate.
+It is an approach that is indeed working.
+Its content is generating colossal interest; one particular report, an analysis of the retail locations of a phone company, which had recently entered administration, achieved a 70% conversion rate.